 A stock exchange agreement is a very efficient and straightforward transaction so that a target company automatically becomes a wholly owned subsidiary of a buyer if both the target and the buyer obtain a special resolution (i.e., two-thirds approval) at a general shareholders' meeting.
 In this process, no mandatory requirements relating to the TOB procedure are necessary even if the target is a listed company.

-A stock transfer is a unique process under the Companies Act, and is not a simple transfer of stock (or shares) of a target company.
-The process was originally introduced in order for a company to newly incorporate a new parent company to be a holding company which wholly owns the existing independent companies.
-However, in the context of M&A transactions, a stock transfer is utilised in a situation where two companies intend to integrate their businesses in an umbrella structure of one holding company; namely if shareholders of the two companies adopt a resolution at a general shareholders' meeting approving the joint stock transfer agreement, a joint holding company will be newly established, and the two existing companies will be wholly owned subsidiaries of the joint holding company as sister companies.
-As it may not be clear which company from the two companies is the buyer (or the target) and this ambiguity is preferred in Japanese business society, consequently this structure has been used in various deals in the Japanese market where the transaction was intended to act as an integration of equals rather than being considered a takeover of one company by another (such as the combination of Nippon Shokubai and Sanyo Chemical Industries announced in 2019, in which the two companies are to be merged by each becoming a wholly owned subsidiary of a new parent company).
+A stock transfer is a unique process under the Companies Act and is not a simple transfer of stock (or shares) of a target company.
+The process was originally introduced for a company to newly incorporate a new parent company to be a holding company that wholly owns the existing independent companies.
+However, in the context of M&A transactions, a stock transfer is utilised in a situation where two companies intend to integrate their businesses in an umbrella structure of one holding company; namely, if shareholders of the two companies adopt a resolution at a general shareholders' meeting approving the joint stock transfer agreement, a joint holding company will be newly established and the two existing companies will be wholly owned subsidiaries of the joint holding company as sister companies.
+As it may not be clear which company from the two companies is the buyer (or the target) and this ambiguity is preferred in Japanese business society, consequently this structure has been used in various deals in the Japanese market where the transaction was intended to act as an integration of equals rather than being considered a takeover of one company by another.

 Developments in corporate and takeover law and their impact